 - Stiff neck

-- Sudden change in mental status or awareness
+- Sudden change of mental status or consciousness

 - Sudden trouble walking or dizziness